Gamify-IT/docs/dev-manuals/services/overworld/create-new-world.md

 ## Tileset

 Before starting to paint a world you need to think about in which theme the world should be.
-We used the [Zelda-like Tileset](https://opengameart.org/content/zelda-like-tilesets-and-sprites) for all our Worlds and made some modifications to it according to our own needs (Including a few custom sprites).
-See [new tilesets](https://github.com/Gamify-IT/overworld/blob/main/new-tilesets/README.md) for some info about how to change the look of the Tileset.
-This tutorial works with the standard Zelda-like Tileset since it is already available in the project.
+We used the [Zelda-like tileset](https://opengameart.org/content/zelda-like-tilesets-and-sprites) for all our Worlds and made some modifications to it according to our own needs (including a few custom sprites).
+See [new tilesets](https://github.com/Gamify-IT/overworld/blob/main/new-tilesets/README.md) for some info about how to change the look of the tileset.
+This tutorial works with the standard Zelda-like tileset since it is already available in the project.
 If you need another tileset you can refer to [setup tilemap in unity](https://github.com/Gamify-IT/docs/blob/main/dev-manuals/languages/unity/setup-tilemap-in-unity.md).

 ## Copying the Boilerplate Scene